15 December worst day for car crashes

 Research from Admiral car insurance also showed that Christmas Day always sees the fewest number of accidents.

 Last year, the worst day for the whole of 2017 was 15 December, with five and a half time more accident claims on 15 December than on Christmas Day.
+When road accidents happen, professionals, like the ones on this website, can be consulted.

 The research also looked back over the past five years.
 It found that the dates consistently seeing the highest number of accident claims in December are the 1st, 8th, 14th, 15th, 22nd and 23rd December.
 There are are on average 177% more accidents on Christmas Eve and 77% more accidents on Boxing Day than on Christmas Day.